Table of Contents

 - Paid Preparer Use Only

 Enter the compensation (other than tips and sick pay) subject to Tier I Employer tax in the Compensation column.
 Multiply by 6.2% and enter the result in the Tax column.
-Do not enter more than $110,100 per employee in the Compensation column on lines 1 and 7 combined.
+The total amount listed in the Compensation column for lines 1 and 8 combined may not be more than $113,700 per employee.

 Enter the compensation (other than tips and sick pay) subject to Tier I Employer Medicare tax in the Compensation column.
 Multiply by 1.45% and enter the result in the Tax column.

-Stop collecting the 4.2% Tier I Employee tax when the employee's wages (including sick pay) and tips reach the maximum for the year ($110,100 for 2012).
-However, your liability for Tier I Employer tax on compensation continues until the compensation (including sick pay), but not including tips, totals $110,100 for the year.
+Stop collecting the 6.2% Tier I Employee tax when the employee's compensation (including sick pay) and tips reach the maximum for the year ($113,700 for 2013).
+However, your liability for Tier I Employer tax on compensation continues until the compensation (including sick pay), but not including tips, totals $113,700 for the year.

 Enter the compensation, including tips reported (but excluding sick pay), subject to Tier I Employee Medicare tax in the Compensation column.
 Multiply by 1.45% and enter the result in the Tax column.
 For information on reporting tips, see Tips, earlier.